-In Mount Torrens, Lobethal Road Wines welcomes visitors to their mudbrick cellar door for tastings.
+In Mount Torrens, Lobethal Road Wines welcomes visitors to their mudbrick cellar door for tastings on weekends and public holidays.
 Get cosy by the wood fire in cooler months, or relax in the courtyard setting overlooking the vineyard.
 They are known for excellent regional platters and elegant cool-climate wines.
 Open Friday to Sunday and Public Holidays.

 Open by appointment, Paracombe Premium Wines in Paracombe has an incredible venue overlooking the vineyard.
 Paracombe Wines’ Sauvignon Blanc was selected as one of just three wines served at the recent prestigious ‘Sverigemiddag’ or Sweden Dinner, hosted at the Royal Palace in Stockholm.
 They also have for sale a selection of exquisite handmade jewellery made by Maasai women in Tanzania.
 Subscribe to their mailing list for details of cellar door events.

-Talunga Estate in Gumeracha is on a slight rise and offers wine tasting and platters with views over surrounding vineyards and manicured gardens.
-Open Friday to Sunday and public holidays.
+Mt Bera cellar door, restaurant and winery in Gumeracha showcases its boutique single vineyard wines with delicious local produce overlooking the Torrens Valley and also offers a vineyard cottage B&B (former site of Chain of Ponds Winery).
+Right next door, Talunga Estate is on a slight rise and offers wine tasting and platters with views over surrounding vineyards and manicured gardens.
+Open Friday to Monday and public holidays.